oktaykarakus/AssenSAR-Wake-Detector/README.md

-This source code package includes the MATLAB source codes for the ship wake detection
+This source code package includes the MATLAB source codes for the ship wake detection via sparse regularisation by using the GMC penalty function.

-	via sparse regularisation by using the GMC penalty function.
+This code implements a method for detecting ship wakes in synthetic aperture radar (SAR) images of the sea surface.
+The method is based on a linear model assumption for the wakes and hence the Radon transform is employed, within an inverse problem formulation, for detecting the wakes.
+The cost function associated with the image formation model includes a sparsity enforcing penalty, i.e., the generalized minimax concave (GMC) function.
+Despite being a nonconvex function, the GMC penalty allows the overall cost function to remain convex.
+The proposed solution is based on a Bayesian formulation, whereby the point estimates are recovered using a maximum a posteriori (MAP) estimation.

 This package includes three folders: